johannes-titz/fastpos/README.md

-For the chosen parameters, *fastpos* is about 500 times faster than *corEvol*, for which there are two main reasons: (1) *fastpos* is built around a C++ function via Rcpp and (2) this function does not calculate every calculation from scratch, but only calculates the difference between the correlation at time \(t\) and \(t+1\) via the sum formula of the Pearson correlation (see above).
+For the chosen parameters, *fastpos* is about 500 times faster than *corEvol*, for which there are two main reasons: (1) *fastpos* is built around a C++ function via *Rcpp* and (2) this function does not calculate every calculation from scratch, but only calculates the difference between the correlation at sample size \(n\) and \(n-1\) via the sum formula of the Pearson correlation (see above).
 There are some other factors that might play a role, but they cannot account for the large difference found.
 For instance, setting up a population takes quite long in *corEvol* (about 20s), but compared to the \~9min required overall, this is only a small fraction.
 There are other parts of the *corEvol* code that are fated to be slow, but again, a speedup by a factor of 500 cannot be achieved by improving these parts.
 The presented benchmark is definitely not comprehensive, but only demonstrates that *fastpos* can be used with no significant waiting time for a typical scenario, while for *corEvol* this is not the case.
 The theoretically expected speedup by a factor of 250 was clearly exceeded.

 One might think that *corEvol* can work with more than one core out of the box.
 But it is quite easy to also parallelize *fastpos*, for